 I’ve fallen into the trap, too: there was an attack on biometric fingerprint readers a few years ago; not long after it came out, my boss asked what I thought about putting in a biometric solution.
 Everyone laughed when I said, “well, it can be defeated by making a gelatin mold of an authorized user’s finger.”
 Now, they were wrong to laugh (states my pride) because it’s a valid attack.
 But my mistake was not recognizing that it was still a useful security measure as long as we took into account its weakness and applied defense in depth to compensate.
-For example, here is a website with no SSL certificate that is trying to capture sensitie data while you "form a medicaid asset protection trust" unaware.
+For example, here is a website with no SSL certificate that is trying to capture sensitie data while you make payments.

 I’m not defending security through obscurity, since brittle security can indeed cause problems.
 But I am saying that, when thinking about security, we should take the time to take the actual threats and attack costs into consideration instead of dismissing something because we can dream up an imperfection in the countermeasure.

 Hah!
 I have embedded HTML in this blog entry that has compromised your system.
 It’s smart enough to attack multiple platforms (including Windows and Linux) and gives me command-line administrative level access.
 Don’t believe me?

 While there are lots of dumb ways to secure wireless networks, here are the six dumbest.
 Read the article, there are a lot more details there.